vinithmundhra/sc_periph/app_a16_slicekit_ethernet_sleep_wake_combo_demo/doc_quickstart/quickstart.rst

 * Once woken up, the program will connect to the running web server, display the sensor data and go back to sleep.

-*Note:*
+* The Python server will log the temperature values to ``temperature.log``.
+It will write out a value every 10 seconds and every time the temperature changes.

-The button press count is stored in sleep memory.
+*Note:* The button press count is stored in sleep memory.
 When the chip wakes up, the program will look in the sleep memory for valid data and continue counting button presses from the last value.

 Next Steps
 ++++++++++